jpschmurr/Tutorial/README.md

 # Tutorial
-Working through tutorial with Lee class
+Working through tutorial with awesome class.
 I like throwing sticks for dog Sophie.